Updated on 2024.10.01

 Please note, that from now on we use “target” and “architecture” are interchangeable terms.
 In the LLVM realm we speak about a target.
 In Capstone context about an architecture.

 Since each target is defined in the same way, LLVM can apply the same procedures on them to generate C++ code with it.
 This is way better than implementing every target directly in C++.
-Because otherwise a decoder must be implemented again and again for each target.
-But why should each target implement this on its own?
-Every instruction is already well-defined in the td files.
+Because otherwise a disassembler must be implemented again and again for each target.
+This would be of course too much effort.
+With TableGen every instruction is already well-defined in the td files.
 So, LLVM uses a universal method to generate a decoder for each of them.
+There is still some manual work left.
+E.g. handling edge cases and parsing operand bits.
+But the core logic is generated.

 Example: